Elihaza/hyvilo-interview/README.md

+# HOW TO USE

+Click on a marker in the map, or a name in the Contact list on the right to display informations about the existing ones.
+To add a new Contact, click anywhere on the map and fill in the required informations.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+/!\ CAUTION /!\
+The repo doesn't have the node_modules, in order to install them, run in the project root :

+### `npm install`

 In the project directory, you can run: